Diegesis: Literature

-In dramatic texts, the poet never speaks directly; in narrative texts, the poet speaks as himself.
+In dramatic texts, the poet never speaks directly; in narrative texts, poets speak as themselves.

-In film
+Film

-In filmmaking the term is used to name the story depicted on screen, as opposed to the story in real time that the screen narrative is about.
+In filmmaking the term is used to refer to the story as it is directly depicted onscreen, as opposed to the (typically much longer) real time events which said story purports to tell.
+(It is the difference between seeing an intertitle reading "a week later," and simply waiting a week.)
 Diegesis may concern elements, such as characters, events, and things within the main or primary narrative.
 However, the author may include elements that are not intended for the primary narrative, such as stories within stories.
 Characters and events may be referred to elsewhere or in historical contexts and are therefore outside the main story; thus, they are presented in an extradiegetic situation.

 The classical distinction between the diegetic mode and the mimetic mode relates to the difference between the epos (or epic poetry) and drama.
 The "epos" relates stories by telling them through narration, while drama enacts stories through direct embodiment (showing).
 In terms of classical poetics, the cinema is an epic form that utilizes dramatic elements; this is determined by the technologies of the camera and editing.
 Even in a spatially and temporally continuous scene (mimicking the theatrical situation, as it were), the camera chooses for us where to look - and where not to look.
 In a similar way, editing causes us to jump from one place (and/or time) to another, whether it be elsewhere in the room, or across town.
 This jump is a form of narration; it is as if a narrator whispers to us: "meanwhile, on the other side of the forest".
 It is for this reason that the "story-world" in cinema is referred to as "diegetic"; elements that belong to the film's narrative world are diegetic elements.
 This is why, in the cinema, we may refer to the film's diegetic world.